 It happens to all of us at one point or another.
-It doesn’t matter if you have the muscles and strength of LeBron James from the Miami Heat or the speed and soccer skills of Wayne Rooney from Manchester United.
+It doesn’t matter if you have the muscles and strength of LeBron James or the speed and soccer skills of Lionel Messi.
 Sometimes there is just no avoiding it: we all suffer from a sport’s injury at some point in our lives.
-This week it was Derek Jeter from the New York Yankees still sidelined with his ankle injury from last season!
 A running injury does not have to be a death sentence to your cardiovascular fitness, there are alternatives to keep you going while your body is healing whether you have a twisted ankle, plantar fasciitis, or a much too common stress fracture.
 Do not despair; relative rest can actually be a good thing!

-When you do find yourself suffering from a an annoying injury, it can be difficult to accept the fact that you cannot and should not run.
+When you do find yourself suffering from an annoying injury, it can be difficult to accept the fact that you cannot and should not run.
 Furthermore, that runner’s high, the natural endorphins our bodies create when we run for long distances, can allow us to easily ignore even our most excruciating pains.
 As addictive as the runner’s high is, I urge you to listen to your body!
-You will know better than any doctor in the world when something is not right.
+You will know when something is not right.
 When your body is sending you signals to take it easy, don’t ignore them.
 For example, what started out as three to six weeks off may quickly escalate into a year’s worth of recovery time if you push yourself past your limits.
 Listen!